SPECIAL OFFER:

 Breakfast

-Following a morning at leisure, we travel to Osaka Airport for our early evening flight to the UK.
-All flights with Singapore Airlines will travel via Singapore.
+Our day is at leisure until we travel to Osaka Airport for our evening flight to the UK.
+All flights with Emirates will travel via Dubai.
 Alternatively, if choosing Japan Airlines, you will fly to the UK via Tokyo.

 Breakfast, in-flight meals and drinks